 JUCAVM is committed to engaging in core functions of innovative teaching, research, and community services through its cherished and innovative Community Based Education (CBE).

-Mission Statement: In pursuing recognition and excellence, we build a culture of innovation in academic that champions students' success in intellectual expertise and employability; We develop the highest standards of research that promote innovation, technology transfer, and discovery; We empower the community to resolve their issues through our creative and responsive engagement and services; We build a diverse global network, partnership and collaboration thereby increasing JUCAVM's visibility and recognition, and we develop transformative governance that can diversify non-treasury income sources to support our transformational agenda.
+Mission Statement: In pursuing recognition and excellence, we build a culture of innovation in academics that champions students' success in intellectual expertise and employability; We develop the highest standards of research that promote innovation, technology transfer, and discovery; We empower the community to resolve their issues through our creative and responsive engagement and services; We build a diverse global network, partnership and collaboration thereby increasing JUCAVM's visibility and recognition, and we develop transformative governance that can diversify non-treasury income sources to support our transformational agenda.

 Core Values: